Here's How Your Trade Sabra Health Care REIT Inc. (SBRA) Aggressively Right Now

 SBRA’s Market Performance

-SBRA stocks went up by 0.62% for the week, with a monthly drop of -0.34% and a quarterly performance of 0.80%, while its annual performance rate touched 17.04%.
-The volatility ratio for the week stands at 2.07% while the volatility levels for the past 30 days are set at 2.42% for Sabra Health Care REIT Inc..
-The simple moving average for the period of the last 20 days is 1.72% for SBRA stocks with a simple moving average of 6.33% for the last 200 days.
+SBRA stocks went up by 0.46% for the week, with a monthly jump of 0.92% and a quarterly performance of -2.61%, while its annual performance rate touched 5.72%.
+The volatility ratio for the week stands at 2.27% while the volatility levels for the past 30 days are set at 2.28% for Sabra Health Care REIT Inc..
+The simple moving average for the period of the last 20 days is 0.55% for SBRA stocks with a simple moving average of 5.14% for the last 200 days.

 Analysts’ Opinion of SBRA